Pterocarpus santalinus

 Pterocarpus santalinus, with the common names red sanders, red saunders, Yerra Chandanam, Chenchandanam, red sandalwood, Rakta Chandana, and rakto chandon, is a species of Pterocarpus endemic to the southern Eastern Ghats mountain range of South India.
-This tree is valued for the rich red colour of its wood, and in there has been a marked uptick in the use of red sandalwood as a component of incense, especially in the west.
-The tree is not to be confused with the aromatic Santalum sandalwood trees that grow natively in Southern India.
+It is known for its red colour and has been used for furniture, musical instruments, and traditional herbal medicine.
+Because of the high market value for its timber, the species has been overexploited, and illegal trade remains a problem.
+It is listed as endangered on the IUCN Red List.
+It should not be confused with the aromatic Santalum sandalwood trees native to southern India.